alexpkent/StravaHeatmap/README.md

 That token is then used to request the activities from Strava for the associated user.

 The above process and all activity info can be accessed via /api/activities route.

+# Development/Debugging

+1. F5/'npm start' in VsCode to start the Azure Function App for the api
+1. 'ng serve' to build and run the Angular SPA.
+There is a `proxy.conf.json` file that links the api calls to the local Azure Function.